FDIC Insurance, Revocable Trusts and Estates

-- "Pre-qualifying beneficiary" coverage was available on Revocable Trust Accounts separately from coverage offered in connection with other accounts held in other ownership capacities (such as in individual or joint names) at the same FDIC-insured bank.
+- "Pre-qualifying beneficiary" coverage was available on Revocable Trust Accounts separately from the coverage offered in connection with other accounts held in other ownership capacities (such as in individual or joint names) at the same FDIC-insured bank.

 - An account was covered only if met it three requirements: (1) Title had to include the term POD, or ITF, or Revocable Trust, or a similar term indicating an intent that the account would pass to the trust beneficiaries after the owner's death; (2) Each beneficiary had to be a "qualifying beneficiary" as defined above; and, (3) For POD accounts, the beneficiaries had to be specifically listed in the account records, while the beneficiaries of a formal Revocable Living Trust didn't have to be listed.

 - In determining coverage, it was necessary to understand each beneficiary’s beneficial interest in the Revocable Trust, be it a lump sum bequest, a life estate, or an equal or unequal share of the residuary trust.